-Our English Language + Literacy (ELL) program provides immigrants, refugees, and their families the chance to thrive in our country by offering free English language instruction, one-on-one tutoring, and cultural literacy skills.
-Our classrooms include adults from diverse backgrounds and experiences from all over the world including Angola, Barbados, Brazil, Burundi, Cameroon, China, Congo, Djibouti, El Salvador, Ethiopia, Eritrea, Guatemala, Honduras, Iran, Iraq, Italy, Jamaica, Lebanon, Philippines, Rwanda, Russia, Somalia, South Korea, Sudan, Taiwan, Thailand, Ukraine, and Vietnam.
+Our English Language + Literacy (ELL) program provides immigrants and refugees the chance to thrive in their new country by offering free one-on-one tutoring and life-skills-based conversation classes.
+We serve adults from diverse backgrounds and experiences from all over the world including Angola, Belarus, Burundi, The Democratic Republic of Congo, Djibouti, El Salvador, Ethiopia, Eritrea, Guatemala, Honduras, Iran, Iraq, Morocco, Rwanda, Russia, Somalia, South Korea, South Sudan, Sudan, Syria and Vietnam.

 - FREE weekly sessions to improve speaking, literacy skills, reading, writing, and/or test prep based on the student’s level and stated goals